Infertility and Fibroids

 - If there’s a fibroid, the uterus’ ability to move the sperm out toward the egg, or the fertilized embryo back toward the uterus, may be compromised

-- If the shape of your uterus is altered, this can also hinder sperm from proper contact with the embryo.
+- If the shape of your uterus is altered, this can also hinder sperm from from reaching the egg.

 - Fibroids can have a definite impact on the lining of your uterine cavity.